AMS

 There have been many digital reverbs over the years, but few are as revered as the AMS RMX 16, which you will still find in studios the world over, some 40 years later.
 That in itself is enough to indicate just how good this reverb unit is, but it is also the only ‘old’ digital reverb that is being remade now.

 What do you do when an old reverb is still so popular after nearly 40 years?
 You update it and release it once again.
-The AMS RMX16 was the world’s first microprocessor-controlled, full-bandwidth digital reverberator and characterized an enormous number of seminal recordings from the 1980s onwards.
+The AMS RMX16 was the world’s first microprocessor-controlled, full-bandwidth digital reverberator and characterised an enormous number of seminal recordings from the 1980s onwards.
 Its designer’s love for music and experience in the aerospace industry meant it was way ahead of its time on release.